 By the time we got back to the village, we were starving.
-We were unpleasantly surprised, though, to learn that there was no lunch to be had, because we should have ordered it before leaving on our trek.
+We were unpleasantly surprised to learn that there was no lunch because we should have ordered it before leaving on our trek.
 Understandable in a place that doesn’t get too many visitors, but annoying nonetheless.
 Quite grumpy, we headed back down the horrible road.
-The lack of lunch in Sillery turned out to be a blessing in disguise, though, because once we got back down to the better roads, Amar took us to a tiny little roadside eatery in a town called Algarah that was perched on the side of the valley.
+The lack of lunch in Sillery turned out to be a blessing in disguise.
+Once we got back down to the better roads, Amar took us to a tiny little roadside eatery in a town called Algarah that was perched on the side of the valley.

 EXPERIENCE #5 – Drive down mountains to Teesta river & watch gravel miners at work

 Next day, we headed towards the Sikkim border and the Teesta river.
 This was by far the best day we had, with the road hugging the mountainside and offering incredible views, and running through little villages in which the locals have set up homestays right on the edge of the valley.
 After a lovely drive, including a stop at an erstwhile colonial guesthouse—a bit off the road and under renovation at the time—we reached the valley floor and the Teesta river at around lunchtime.

 We spent some time on the riverbank watching the gravel miners hauling away loads of smooth river pebbles washed down from the mountains, before grabbing another Bengali-style thali at a very simple roadside eatery and heading back.
 On the way back up, we stopped for tea at a nice homestay overlooking the valley, luxuriating in the views, the weather and the affections of a little stray puppy.

 EXPERIENCE #6 – Discuss life with Moa over apple pie at Café Refuel